 - Any persons at this venue, whose behaviour may be deemed as likely to cause offence to others will be asked to leave the rink.

-- The area of the venue and all sessions are recorded on CCTV for record.
+- The public areas of the venue and all sessions are recorded on CCTV.

 - At no point are skaters permitted to form trains whilst skating.

-- Please pay attention to the safety announcement prior to each session and the advice offered by Ice Marshals.
+- Please pay attention to the safety announcement prior to each session, watch the our Safe Skating video below and follow the advice offered by Ice Marshals.

 - While all reasonable measures are put in place to ensure your safety at Swords on Ice, it is your responsibility to ensure that you are aware of the safety information when entering the rink.
 It is your responsibility to bring to the attention of the Ice Marshal any event or act which may impact on your family safety while skating.